seph702/LevelViewer64/README.md

 Thanks to the developers of [pyglet](http://pyglet.org/).  "pyglet is a powerful, yet easy to use Python library for developing games and other visually-rich applications on Windows, Mac OS X and Linux.
 It supports windowing, user interface event handling, Joysticks, OpenGL graphics, loading images and videos, and playing sounds and music.
 All of this with a friendly Pythonic API, that's simple to learn and doesn't get in your way."  pyglet was a great way for me to learn graphics programming and I also recommend it for fast prototyping of graphics applications.
 The developers were also very helpful and answered a bunch of my questions.

+Thanks to Michelle for beta testing and for the programming discussions.

+Thanks also to Timmy for beta testing.

 Thanks to [aztecwarrior28](https://fontstruct.com/fontstructors/1606234/aztecwarrior28) for the [fan-made font](https://fontstruct.com/fontstructions/show/1770031/super-mario-64-8).

-Thanks to Michelle for beta testing and for the programming discussions.